 - Place the cinnamon on a cutting board.

-- With the flat side of a Chef's knife, press down to break the sticks or give it a whack with the heel of your hand like you do with garlic you are trying to take out of the skin.
+- With the flat side of a Chef's knife, press down to break the sticks or give it a whack with the heel of your hand to crack it open.
+(It will break into pieces)

-- To a saucepan, add the broken cinnamon, cardamom, and sugar.
+- To a saucepan, add the broken cinnamon, cardamom, sugar and pear nectar.